Understanding what you can expect to pay in Medicare premiums can help you prepare for your health care expenses.

-It's important to know that even if you and your spouse file a joint tax return, you each pay an individual Part B monthly premium.
-All Medicare parts and plans are individual coverage.
+It's important to know that even if you and your spouse file a joint tax return, you each pay an individual Part B monthly premium, as all Medicare parts and plans are individual coverage.
 If you have a qualifying life event, such as an end to or reduction in your employment, you may be able to submit an appeal to reduce your income surcharge.

 Late enrollment penalties can also apply to Medicare Part B. If you wait too long to sign up for Medicare Part B, you can incur a 10 percent premium increase for each 12-month period you were eligible but did not enroll.
 For example, if you wait until 27 months after your eligibility ends, that totals two 12-month periods without coverage.
 As a result, your monthly premium would increase by 20 percent (10 percent per period x two 12-month periods) for the duration of your Part B coverage.

 Medicare Part C, also known as Medicare Advantage, is available to purchase on top of Original Medicare.
 Medicare Advantage plans combine Parts A and B, and they often include prescription drug coverage (Part D) and cover additional services not included in Original Medicare.
 In many instances, Medicare beneficiaries pay no monthly premium for Part C.

 However, it all depends on the insurance carrier and the benefits you choose.
 Your Medicare Advantage plan may come with a low monthly premium.
-It may cover the cost of your Part B monthly premium as an added benefit.
+It may cover some of the cost of your Part B monthly premium as an added benefit.
 Reach out to us for help assessing all your plan options.
 We’ll keep your current health care expenses in mind as we research available coverage.

 Usually not.
 It depends on your work history.
 But if you or your spouse have paid into Social Security taxes for at least 10 years, your Medicare Part A premium is waived.

 Yes.
 For most people, it’s $174.70, but it can be more based on your income.
 See the chart above.

 Possibly, depending on the plan you choose.
-Many plans are available that have low or no monthly premiums.
+Many plans are available that have low or $0 monthly premiums.